wipeey/Role-System/README.md

 - Install Spigot 1.20 on your Minecraft server by following [a documentation](https://hub.tcno.co/games/minecraft/1.20/server/spigot/) online.
 - Drag and drop the RoleSystem.jar in your plugins folder
 - Restart the server
-- See the config.yml file and edit it as you like, or leave it as is
+- Check the config.yml file and edit it as you like, or leave it as is
 - Reload to upload your modifications

 ## 💾 Player Database